open-data-fabric/open-data-fabric/rfcs/001-record-offsets.md

 ## Rationale and alternatives

-- We could rely on individual data engines to materialize offset collumn on the fly, but this
+- We could rely on individual data engines to materialize offset column on the fly, but this
   - Would need to be handled in every engine, query console etc.
   - May interfere with storage formats if rows are reordered during writing or reading